SwirX/SP2YTMusic/README.md

 You **only** need to download the file [converter.exe](https://github.com/GRhOGS/SPT2YTM/raw/main/dist/converter.exe) from the folder `dist/`.
 Make sure to put it in its own folder before executing it, as it generates some extra files.

 If you don't trust the executable, follow along with the linux section.
-If you additionaly want to create your own executable, install [pyinstaller](https://pyinstaller.org/en/stable/installation.html), open a command prompt, navigate to the folder containing `converter.py` and run the command
+If you additionaly want to create your own executable, install [pyinstaller](https://pyinstaller.org/en/stable/installation.html), open a command prompt, navigate to the folder containing `converter.py` and run the command:

 ```bash
 pyinstaller -c -F -i media/icon.ico --collect-all ytmusicapi converter.py